 Size, of course, is relative.
 I define “small” as any seaworthy 20- to 27-foot craft (with V bottom, deep freeboard and cockpit, fresh and reliable power, and standard fuel tank that supports eight to 10 hours of cruising range) that can safely transit an inlet and venture at least 20 miles offshore.

-I am currently rigging up MarCeeJay No. 14, a 228 EdgeWater center-console; all versions have ranged in size from 19 to 27 feet, so I write here with the benefit of five decades of experience on the subject.
-I’ve developed a pretty good feel for what works offshore (loosely defined as losing sight of land and landmarks) and what doesn’t, so jump on board and let’s break down what small-boat trolling is all about.
+I rigged up MarCeeJay No. 14, a 228 EdgeWater center-console; all versions have ranged in size from 19 to 27 feet, so I write here with the benefit of five decades of experience on the subject.
+I’ve developed a pretty good feel for what works offshore (loosely defined as losing sight of land and landmarks) and what doesn’t, so jump on board and let’s break down what small boat trolling is all about.